mk-fg/python-onedrive/README.md

 Service was called SkyDrive prior to 2014-02-19, when it got renamed to OneDrive.
 This package similarly renamed from python-skydrive to python-onedrive.

+Be sure to read "Known Issues and Limitations" section below before use, to avoid any potentially nasty surprises.

 Command-line usage